A Literary historical science fiction mystery

 Doc stood in the doorway and surveyed the sitting room.
 To his right were the exercise machine, the locked door, a wardrobe and, in the far corner, an armoire.
 At his left hand was an end table with a sturdy lamp on it.
 Next was the sofa, angled toward the TV in the armoire.

-He tapped at the perimeter wall.
-It felt too solid for what it appeared to be: roller painted drywall of a home or non-commercial building.
+The perimeter wall felt too solid to be in a home or non-commercial building.
 He fetched the lamp and scratched the wall.
-This showed drywall beneath paint that seemed dry but fresh.
+It showed drywall beneath paint that seemed dry but fresh.
 He put the lamp back.

 “Good morning, Doctor Little,” said a thin, raspy voice.
 It startled him and he knocked the lamp.
-“I’m Sorry,” it said, “I wanted to avoid that, but I suppose giving you a start was inevitable.
+“I’m Sorry,” the voice added, “I wanted to avoid that, but I suppose giving you a start was inevitable.
 How’re you feeling?”

 Doc steadied the lamp.
 The raspy voice was probably male and seemed to be coming from a stuffed but empty easy chair in the far left corner of the room.
 He ambled toward it.